sedostheatre/sedos.co.uk/input/shows/2016-one-man-two-guvnors.md

 title: One Man, Two Guvnors
 year: "2016"
 authors: by RICHARD BEAN
+subtitle: A new production of the award-winning National Theatre comedy play
 showtimes:
   - time: 2016-10-04 19:30
   - time: 2016-10-05 19:30